slatedocs/slate/source/includes/_json_effort_petitions_near.md

 Search for closest petition in an effort

 This JSON endpoint allows you to reproduce the "search for the nearest petition in an effort" interface.
 Use this endpoint to build a place for users to enter their location.
 Once they've searched for a location, we'll return the nearest petition.
-This endpoint can most easily be used with a google maps integration to help your users locate their addresses or other points of interest.
+This endpoint can most easily be used with a [Google Maps](https://developers.google.com/places/web-service/autocomplete) integration to help your users locate their addresses or other points of interest.
 For an example, click on the working example below.

 ### HTTP Request